Joint Degree in English and American Studies : application, choice of classes and registration

 For modules in other disciplines, please consult the websites listed in the section below (« Choice of classes for academic registration »).
 Please note that this initial version of your learning agreement will probably have to be revised later on, closer to the beginning of term (see the academic calendar below).
 Updated versions build your weekly schedule of classes for academic registration (see the section below).

-Please note that, as a JDEAS student, you must choose M2 courses.
+Please note that, as a JDEAS student, you must try to attend mostly M2 courses whenever possible.

 Before you upload your learning agreement on MoveOn, you need to have it signed by the academic coordinator for incoming students, Dr. Clémence Follea (clemence.follea@u-paris.fr) and/or by the JDEAS manager at UPCité, Pr François de Chantal (fdechantal@u-paris.fr).